zwettemaan/secretDmg/README.md

 **Important Notes:**
 - Windows uses `python.exe`, not `python3.exe`
 - Command Prompt has limited Unicode support - use PowerShell or Windows Terminal
+- Credentials are stored using Windows Credential Management API
 - May need to run as Administrator for some operations

 ### Linux